pss959/EasyMaker3D/PublicDoc/docs/UserGuide/Overview.rst

 things that may need explanation before you can dive into using it.
 Here are some sections you may want to refer to:

- * :ref:`workflow`: describes basic use of the application to create models for 3D printing.
+ * :ref:`ug-workflow`: describes basic use of the application to create models for 3D printing.
- * :ref:`the-work-area`: describes the various interactive parts of the work area and what they do.
+ * :ref:`ug-work-area`: describes the various interactive parts of the work area and what they do.

- * :ref:`vr-modes`: describes how to use the application with VR equipment if you have some.
+ * :ref:`ug-vr-modes`: describes how to use the application with VR equipment if you have some.
+ * XXXX

-.. _workflow:
+.. _ug-workflow:

 Typical Workflow
 ................